If Sarah Lacy's storied career is any consolation, women do, in fact, run the world.

 This is a cornerstone of ChairmanMe's philosophy: “We're busy.
 Our audience are busy working women.
 Having a community and accountability keeps people having skin in the game.
 And if you get behind, it's not the end of the world.
 But then you also always have this live touch point every week, which also gives you a lot of contact with the instructor.”

 It's with this ethos that ChairmanMe's learnership continues to grow month over month because the pressure's off, but the option to learn is always on.

-Founders like Eliot Gattegno at On Deck or Suzanne Howard at IDEO have all noted just how crucial empathy is when building a learning product.
-It’s a trait great leaders, including Sarah Lacey, share.
+Founders like Eliot Gattegno at On Deck or Suzanne Howard at IDEO have all noted just how crucial empathy and support is when building a learning product.
+It's a trait great leaders, including Sarah Lacey, share.

 “It really comes down to empathy.
 And so I think being really close to your customers — I'm the CEO of the company, but I answer every customer service email, I know hundreds and hundreds of our customers very well, if not thousands.
 I spend a lot of time in the community.
 I'm very close to them.
 I hear what they want.
 I know what they want,” Sarah says.
 “I think you can build something brilliant, but if it's not what your user needs, then you're not going to get anywhere with it.
 And I also take a bunch of courses myself, and so I see what works and what doesn't work for me.
 I have really strong opinions.”